 There’s something that you need to be aware of in the horse world.
 It’s called “false precision.”

 Precision is usually the enemy of biological systems (including horses).
-If the requirements for biological systems get too precise, it’s hard for them to survive, or to adapt to changing conditions.
+If the requirements for biological systems get too precise, it’s hard for the system to survive, or to adapt to changing conditions.
 So, for example, at the bottom of the ocean are hydrothermal vents.
 They are cracks in the earth’s crust, and the water around them is really hot.
 There’s a special type of bacteria (chemosynthetic bacteria) that live there – AND ONLY THERE.
 If the water’s too cold – they can’t live.
 If they’re in too much light – they can’t live.
 They have requirements that are very precise.
-And because they are so precise, they live in only one spot on the planet, at the depths of the oceans (not to suggest that living on the bottom of the ocean isn’t wonderful in it’s own way – of course, we must remain politically correct).
+And because they are so precise, they live in only one spot on the planet, at the depths of the oceans (not to suggest that living on the bottom of the ocean isn’t wonderful in it’s own way, of course, but not everyone can live there).

 On the other hand, biological systems that aren’t as precise tend to do very well.
 Take the horse (I mean, that’s what we’re here for, right?).
 Horses don’t have requirements that are THAT precise.
 In nature….